Lipids, what are they and what are they for?

 Especially if you are in a calorie deficit.

-For the production of hormones, such as testosterone, you need an adequate intake of fats.
+To produce hormones, such as testosterone, you need an adequate intake of fats.

 They will also provide you with energy.